 Thankfully there are some things you can try that may make a huge difference in how well you sleep.
 Improving your sleep will likely involve some trial and error, but most notice that one or more of the following changes have brought about a greater number of hours slept during the night.

 – Only get in your bed when it is time to go to sleep.
-Do not watch tv, read or other such things from your bed.
-If you take naps in the middle of the day use the recliner or couch for nap.
+Do not watch tv, read, or do other such things from your bed.
+If you take naps in the middle of the day use the recliner or couch for a nap.
 Save the bed for nighttime sleep only.

 – Remove as many electrical devices from your bedroom as you can.
 All electrical appliances, TV, radio, exercise machines, etc. produce waves that can affect sleeping patterns.

 – Do not eat ANYTHING right before bed.
-However a couple hours prior to your bedtime is a good time to eat foods containing protein (nuts, nut butter, cheese, meat, etc.) and a very small piece of fruit (which helps the protein be used beneficially at night).
+However, a couple of hours before your bedtime is a good time to eat foods containing protein (nuts, nut butter, cheese, meat, etc.) and a very small piece of fruit (which helps the protein be used beneficially at night).

-– Little things can facilitate better sleep such as a hot bath or shower late at night, wearing socks or using a heating pad on your feet, listen to soothing music or sounds of nature, avoid caffeine and suspense novels, avoid alcohol and sweets and exercise for a half hour earlier in the evening.
+– Little things can facilitate better sleep such as a hot bath or shower late at night, wearing socks or using a heating pad on your feet, listening to soothing music or sounds of nature, avoiding caffeine and suspense novels, avoiding alcohol and sweets, and exercise for a half-hour earlier in the evening.

-– Other things you may want to try are having a medical check-up for hormonal changes, adrenal problems and other such conditions; try taking a supplement called melatonin, get regular massage, stress reduction therapy, and invest in your spiritual life.
+– Other things you may want to try are having a medical check-up for hormonal changes, adrenal problems, and other such conditions; try taking a supplement called melatonin, getting regular massage, stress reduction therapy, and investing in your spiritual life.